teeolendo/ether-ico/README.md

-# EthStarter CrowdFunding Dapp
+# ICO Dapp

-This is a full stack dapp comprised of Solidity smart contracts for a Eth Kickstarter clone.
+This is a full stack dapp comprised of Solidity smart contracts for a ICO with token issuance.
 The project is comprised of:
 - React SPA scafolded using Create React App
 - Two Solidity smart contracts.
 One for projects and the other for the administration of projects.
 - Hardhart and Ether.js